yamilelias/json_converter/README.md

 yarn start:example
 ```

-TODO: It will accept two parameters so you can define the input and the output directories.
+TODO: It will accept two parameters, so you can define the input and the output directories.
 These are going to be the places where the new files will be taken from.

 ```
 yarn start --input-dir=input --output-dir=output